maximebf/atomik/docs/en/manual/views.md

 would be *article.rdf.phtml*, the layout would be disabled and the response content type would be *application/xml+rdf*.

-If a view context is not defined under *app/views/contexts*, the file prefix will be the context name, the layout won't be disabled and the response content type will be *text/html*.
+If a view context is not defined under *app.views.contexts*, the file prefix will be the context name, the layout won't be disabled and the response content type will be *text/html*.

 By default, four contexts are defined: html, ajax, xml and json.
 The ajax context is the same as html but with the layout disabled.
 The last two disable the layout and set the appropriate content type.

 ## Controlling views

 ### View's filename extension

 The default filename's extension for views is *phtml* as said before.
-This can be change using the configuration key named *app/views/file\_extension*.
+This can be change using the configuration key named *app.views.file\_extension*.

 ### Do not render the view from the action

 While the action is executing, you may want to avoid rendering the associated view.
-This can easily be done by calling *Atomik::noRender()* from your action.
+This can easily be done by calling `Atomik::noRender()` from your action.

 ### Modify the associated view from the action

 While the action is executing, you may want to render a different view.
-In this case, you can use *Atomik::setView()* from your action.
+In this case, you can use `Atomik::setView()` from your action.
 It takes as unique argument a view name.

 ### Using a custom rendering engine

 The default rendering process only uses php's include function.
 You may however want to use a template engine for example.
-This is possible by specifying a callback in the *app/views/engine* configuration key.
+This is possible by specifying a callback in *app.views.engine*.

 The callback will receive two parameters: the first one will be the filename and the second an array containing the view variables.

     function myCustomRenderingEngine($filename, $vars)
     {